Cheesy Creamed Spinach Recipe

 How To Make Creamed Spinach

-Add olive oil to a pan and heat it over medium heat.
+Add olive oil to a pan and heat it over medium heat and preheat the pan.
 Sauté the shallots until they’re tender and browned.
+Remember that leaving your base veggies to sauté until browned will incorporate more flavor into the overall dish!

 Toss in the garlic and cook just until fragrant.
+Don’t burn your garlic or it will be bitter.
 Add the spinach to the pan and let it cook down.
 As it cooks down, stir to incorporate it with the shallots and garlic.

-Once the cream cheese is incorporated with the spinach, stir in the heavy cream, both cheeses, and seasonings.
+Whisk in cream cheese and when it is incorporated with the spinach, stir in the heavy cream, both cheeses, and seasonings.
 Stir until it’s all mixed together.
+Simmer over medium-low heat until the cheese is all just melted and smooth, stir gently and slowly.
+Don’t let it boil, a gentle bubble of simmering is all you need.

 Remove from the heat and transfer to a serving dish.
-Top with a little extra parmesan.
-Most importantly, enjoy!
+Top with a little extra parmesan because when is there even enough parmesan cheese!

 creamed spinach topped with parmesan cheese in a bowl.